Previously, you learned how to create your first dapp. In this second session, you will enhance your skills on :

 └──────────────────────┴────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘

-To simplify, we are deploying 2 versions of the same smartcontract to simulate inter-contract call and get the feedback message (cf. sequence diagram)
+To keep things simple, 2 versions of the same smart contract are deployed to simulate inter-contract call and get the feedback message (cf. sequence diagram).

-Then the function to call on the second contract is GetFeedback: (contract_callback: oracle_param)
+The function to call on the second contract is GetFeedback: (contract_callback: oracle_param) and returns a feedback message.

 type returned_feedback = [address, string]; //address that gives feedback and a string message